 A Champions League for Startups

 The European Super Angels Club (ESAC) is setting up what football achieved in the 1950s: A “super league”, in which national champions from Europe compete against each other.
-In figures, this means we evaluated 1.000 startups, out of which 63 were analysed in depth and 21 startups were invited to pitch live.
-Five finalists have been selected out ouf those 21 and the last finalist will be nominated on 14th November in Zurich.
+In figures, this means we evaluated 1.000 startups, out of which 63 were analysed in depth, 21 startups were invited to pitch live, and six finalists have been selected out ouf those 21.

 Winning the European SportsTech Award is an achievement and members as well as startups are equally nervous about the finals on 25th November held in Vienna.